SimonHFrost/resume/contents/index.md

 template: index.jade
 ---

-I excel in delivering features that cater to both users and the business while also accommodating high code quality to reduce future development complexity.
-I have five years of professional experience as a software engineer in a range of different environments, most recently as a front-end engineer.
+I excel in delivering technical solutions that cater to both users and the business while improving code quality to reduce future development complexity.
+I have five years of professional experience as a software engineer in a variety of roles, most recently as a front-end engineer.

-I believe that being a good programmer is more than just writing good code.
-Communicating effectively, identifying invalid assumptions, and choosing the right tooling are skills I've learned over the years in differing teams with various roles.
+I believe that being a good engineer is more than just writing good code.
+Communicating effectively, identifying invalid assumptions, and choosing the right tools are all skills I've learned that minimize risk and maximize efficiency.

 Work Experience
 ---------------